-Susan specialises in cases that are particularly complex and involve high value claims and is adept at managing teams of experts – including legal and medical professionals – to get the best outcomes for her clients.
+Susan specialises in complex legal medical negligence claims and high value medical negligence claims with vast experience in managing teams of experts, including legal and medical professionals, to get the best outcome for her clients.

 Activities & Achievements